Which Way to the Stage

 Which Way to the Stage is a 2022 play by Ana Nogueira.
-The play follows Jeff and Judy and their experiences of waiting outside the stage door for Idina Menzel in the original Broadway production of If/Then.
+The play follows Jeff and Judy, on their experiences while waiting outside the stage door for Idina Menzel in the original Broadway production of If/Then.
 It was originally titled Here She Is, Boys.

 Synopsis

-At the Richard Rodgers Theatre in New York City, Judy and Jeff wait outside the stage door during a performance of If/Then, hoping to meet Idina Menzel; she didn't come out the day they saw the show, and its closing has been announced.
-Both are aspiring actors; Judy has recently begun auditioning again after establishing a career in real estate, while Jeff works as a drag queen.
+At the Richard Rodgers Theatre in New York City, Judy and Jeff wait outside the stage door during a performance of If/Then, hoping to meet Idina Menzel.
+She didn't come out the day they saw the show, and its closing has been announced.
+Both of them are aspiring actors.
+Judy has recently begun auditioning again after establishing a career in real estate, while Jeff works as a drag queen.
 Jeff admonishes Judy for using the word "faggot" to insult Jeff's ex-boyfriend, and Judy is surprised that he has taken offense given her allyship bona fides.
-It starts to rain and they assume Menzel will not come out.
+It then starts to rain and they assume Menzel will not come out.

 Judy attends a callback for the roles of Kate Monster and Lucy the Slut in a production of Avenue Q to be staged in Maine.
 An actor, Mark, flirts with Judy and another actress, giving them both his phone number.
 Judy is intimidated by the other actress, who is voluptuous and conventionally beautiful, but that actress hears Judy sing and is likewise intimidated.

 At the stage door that night, Judy tells Jeff she didn't get the part, and is offended when Jeff offers advice about femininity.
 Mark arrives, Judy having told him where she'd be.
 He booked the role of Princeton in Avenue Q. Mark, who has an Ivy League business degree, describes how he left his job in finance to pursue acting.
 Jeff has developed a new drag act based on Menzel, and Judy and Mark decide to attend as their first date.
 They learn that Menzel's understudy is performing in her place that night.

 At the drag club, Judy and Mark enjoy each other's company.
 They nearly kiss, but Judy pulls away as Jeff's performance starts.
 A drunken bachelorette interrupts the show, and Judy is troubled when Jeff shuts down the heckler by insulting her vagina.
 The performance continues, but Judy soon leaves, telling Mark she doesn't feel well.
 After the show, Mark stays to talk to Jeff after the patrons have all left.
 Jeff tells Mark that Judy's voice is incredible, but she always restrains herself to her detriment.
 Mark kisses Jeff, who physically pushes Mark away out of respect for Judy.